Bevia/EllipticEncryptionCpp/ELLIPTIC_CURVE_RAW/README.md

 	•	You have successfully generated a valid public key from your private key.
 	•	The warning can be ignored as long as the public key is correctly computed.

-Your output demonstrates that the elliptic curve scalar multiplication and key generation process is now functioning properly!
+The output demonstrates that the elliptic curve scalar multiplication and key generation process is now functioning properly!